 - You can learn a lot from the mock exam questions as well.
 This method is much faster than learning from textbooks.

 - And if you are lucky, many questions in actual UPSC prelims may be directly or indirectly answered from the mock questions.

-Winning Strategy 3 – Learn how to cover NCERT Texts Faster
+Tip #3 – Learn how to cover NCERT Texts Faster

 NCERT Textbooks (from Class 6-12) are very fundamental in UPSC Preparation.
 However, do you have time to read and revise all of them – in the next 6 months?

 Remember that NCERT Textbooks are not the ‘end’ of UPSC CSE, and you have a lot of other books and materials to cover as well.
-NCERTs are just the basic texts.
+NCERTs are just basic texts.